Varying-coefficient mixture of experts model for dynamic heterogeneous populations: application to mouse cortical development: Simulation studies

 We implement the VCMoE method as described in Section \ref{subsec_est} on the simulated data, where the kernel function $K(t)$ in the estimation is chosen as the Epanechnikov kernel $K(t) = 0.75(1-t^2)_{+}$.
 Following the likelihood cross-validation criterion described in Section~\ref{sec:bandwidth_selection}, the selected optimal bandwidth is $h = 0.21$.
 To assess the performance of the method under this choice and its sensitivity of $h$, we additionally consider two bandwidths: $h=0.18$ and $h=0.24$, respectively, corresponding to values below and above the optimal choice.
 The performance is evaluated by RASE.

+To evaluate the sensitivity of the proposed model to the specification of coefficient functions, we additionally consider \textbf{Coefficient Setting~2}, in which we set $\beta_1(u)=0.5$, $\alpha_{11}(u)=1$, $\alpha_{21}(u)=2$, $\delta_{1}(u)=0.35+0.35\cos(2\pi u)$, and $\delta_{2}(u)=1.85+0.35\cos(2\pi u)$ as defined in \eqref{sim1_set}, while keeping all remaining coefficient functions identical to those in \eqref{sim1_set}.
+Under \textbf{Coefficient Setting~2}, the optimal bandwidth selected via likelihood cross-validation is $h=0.29$; for comparability with \textbf{Coefficient Setting~1}, we further examine two additional bandwidth values, $h=0.26$ and $h=0.32$.
+Notably, in \textbf{Coefficient Setting~2}, all coefficients are estimated as fully functional forms, disregarding any prior knowledge that certain coefficients are in fact constants.
+This design enables us to examine the estimation behavior of truly functional coefficients when certain other coefficients are, in fact, constant.

-The mean and standard deviation of RASEs is computed over 200 replications, are reported in Table~\ref{tab:rase_bandwidth_sim1}.
+The mean and standard deviation of RASEs for \textbf{Coefficient Setting 1} and \textbf{Coefficient Setting 2}, computed over 200 replications, are reported in Figure~\ref{fig:sim1_summary}(b).
 The results show that not all RASEs attain their minimum at the selected optimal bandwidth, suggesting that the coefficient functions $\boldsymbol{\beta}(u)$, $\boldsymbol{\alpha}(u)$, and $\boldsymbol{\delta}(u)$ may possess different degrees of smoothness.
 We also observe that the RASEs for the coefficient estimates in the gating function, i.e., $\boldsymbol{\beta}(\cdot)$, are larger than those for the coefficients in the expert models, i.e., $\boldsymbol{\alpha}(\cdot)$ and $\boldsymbol{\delta}(\cdot)$.
 This result is expected, as the gating function involves latent parameters, which are inherently subject to higher estimation uncertainty.
+Moreover, the RASE values under \textbf{Coefficient Setting~2} exhibit patterns similar to those observed under \textbf{Coefficient Setting~1}, with slightly smaller overall magnitudes.
+These results indicate that the proposed model remains robust to misspecification arising from treating truly constant coefficients as functional.